“Libraries are not made, they grow.”

 Establish a Charitable Remainder Trust for the Benefit of the Library

 Funds may be left to the library during your lifetime with additional tax advantages and without sacrificing amounts left to heirs.
 Information on setting up a charitable remainder trust can be obtained through bank trust departments or your attorney.
 Again, members of the Library Board or the Library Director are available to discuss such memorials with you or your legal counsel.

-If you would like more information on Memorials, please call the library at (608)643-8346 or email Ben Miller, Library Director at email@example.com
+If you would like more information on Legacy Giving, please call the library at (608) 643-8346 or email Lisa Renier Thomas, Library Director at firstname.lastname@example.org.

-You may also want to download and print a Donation Form you this you can fill out and return to the library.
+You may also download and print the Legacy Giving Brochure below and return it to the library.